Quick Answer

 - SAR confidentiality: no tipping off.
 If activity is restricted for an anti-money-laundering (AML) review, the firm cannot tell the customer a Suspicious Activity Report (SAR) was filed or is being considered.
 The restriction is visible; the reason is not.

-- Refusing, restricting, and closing accounts are all principal-approved, documented actions, never unilateral rep decisions.
+- Refusing, restricting, and closing accounts are all documented actions taken by the actor the firm's written supervisory procedures name, never unilateral rep decisions.
 Even a customer-requested closure generates a paper trail.

 One-Breath Recap

-A registered principal approves every new account, name or designation change, and discretionary order, and the representative routes business to that principal instead of self-approving.
+A partner, officer, or manager signs the new-account acceptance record, a registered principal approves a name or designation change, the member or a designated partner, officer, or manager accepts discretion, and the representative never self-approves.
 Checks go to the issuer and get forwarded by noon the next business day, senior holds follow the notice-first clock, and three complementary rules (supervision, supervisory-control, and MSRB municipal, with a Series 51 or 53 principal for 529 plans) stack together.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Supervisory Approvals for Accounts unit for the complete lesson.
+Read the full Supervisory Approvals for Accounts unit.